quantopian/qgrid/README.rst

 Installing with pip::

   pip install qgrid
-  jupyter nbextension enable --py --sys-prefix qgrid
+  jupyter nbextension enable --py --sys-prefix qgrid  # can be skipped for notebook >=5.3

   # only required if you have not enabled the ipywidgets nbextension yet
   jupyter nbextension enable --py --sys-prefix widgetsnbextension